Well-posedness of dispersion managed nonlinear Schr\"odinger equations: Local existence

-\end{proposition} As for the case of vanishing average dispersion, an immediate consequence is \begin{corollary} Let $\dav\neq 0$ and $h$ satisfy assumption \ref{ass: dav not zero} and $\psi \in L^1(\R)$.
+As for the case of vanishing average dispersion, an immediate consequence is \begin{corollary} Let $\dav\neq 0$ and $h$ satisfy assumption \ref{ass: dav not zero} and $\psi \in L^1(\R)$.
 For any initial datum $u_0\in H^1(\R)$ there exist maximal life times $T_\pm\in(0,\infty]$ such that there is a unique solution $u\in \calC((-T_-, T_+), H^1)$ of \eqref{eq: Duhamel u}.
-Moreover, the blowup alternative for solutions holds: If $T_+<\infty$ then
+Moreover, the blow--up alternative for solutions holds: If $T_+<\infty$ then

 and similarly, if $T_-<\infty$, then

 \end{corollary} Given Proposition \ref{prop:local existence in H^1}, the proof of Corollary \ref{cor:maximal existence in H^1} is a straightforward copy of the proof of Corollary \ref{cor:maximal existence in L^2}.
 So it is enough to give the \begin{proof}[Proof of Proposition \ref{prop:local existence in H^1}] As before, we consider only the case of positive times.
 For each $M>0$ and $R>0$, let \beq B_{M,R}=\{u\in L^\infty([0, M], H^1) \; : \; \|u\|_{L^\infty([0, M],H^1)}\leq R\} \notag \eeq be equipped with the distance